South Yemen insurgency: 2014

-2017
+After 2017

-In the end of April 2017, Governor of the Aden Governorate Aidarus al-Zoubaidi was sacked by President Abdrabbuh Mansur Hadi, with the reason of disloyalty to him, and loyalty to the Southern Movement.
+At the end of April 2017, the Governor of the Aden Governorate, Aidarus al-Zoubaidi, was sacked by Hadi, with the reason of disloyalty to him, and loyalty to the Southern Movement.
 On 3 May 2017, major rallies were held in Aden to protest the decision of Hadi.
-One week later, Southern Transitional Council was formed, and some of the members were the governors of Dhale, Shabwah, Hadhramaut, Lahij, Socotra, and Al Mahrah governorates.
-It also have partial control in Abyan and Aden governorates.
+One week later, Southern Transitional Council was formed, and some of the members were the governors of Dhale, Shabwah, Hadhramaut, Lahij, Socotra, and Al-Mahrah governorates.
+It also have partial control in Abyan and Aden Governorates.
 One day later, Hadi rejected the council, and called it illegitimate.